risk-first/website/estimating/Fixing-Scrum.md

 What I am trying to say is:

-**It's much more important to focus on building the right thing than nickel-and-diming it over the estimate process.**  What's the point in getting an estimate right if you're building _totally the wrong thing_?
+##### It's much more important to focus on building the right thing than nickel-and-diming it over the estimate process.

+What's the point in getting an estimate right if you're building _totally the wrong thing_?
+Am I alone in finding that 90% of everything I do goes in the bin, more-or-less straight away?

 ## The Key Question